 Speaking for the both of us, we are grateful that you checked this out this project.
 If you enjoyed it, don’t be selfish...
 Share it with your friends!

 So without further ado...

-Here are a few of my results taken from many points across the great United States, and a few from British Columbia as well.
+Here are a few of my results taken from many points across the United States, British Columbia, and Iceland.

 Milky Way Rising Over Delicate Arch, Utah

 One of the first photos I took while visiting Utah.
 I instantly fell in love with the plethora of sandstone arches within Arches National Park.
 Delicate Arch is an amazing 65 foot freestanding arch atop a butte.
 It was amazing sight paired with the minimally light polluted sky.

 I had quite an eerie night visiting Devils Tower.
 I chilly Wyoming wind was blowing and several bats flew above my head.
 I was only one out there overnight and had an unforgettable experience stargazing at this iconic monument.